 Increased Cancer Risk

 Processed foods are typically high in calories and saturated fat, as are most meats and whole milk products.
 A diet high in saturated fats can increase your risk for cancer.
-These foods can contribute to your being overweight or obese, which also ups the odds of developing cancer.
+These foods can contribute to your having overweight or obesity, which also ups the odds of developing cancer.
 According to the National Cancer Institute, obesity-related cancer types include esophagus, pancreas, colon and rectum, kidney, thyroid, gallbladder and breast.

 Increased Osteoporosis Risk